c-brenn/conc_sys_labs/lab2/README.md

-#Lab 1 : Concurrent Pi
+#Lab 2 : Poducers and Consumers

 ###What is this?